Maher-RJ/Monitoring-system/README.md

 ```
 2)Install the Dependencies via Composer 2.1) If you don't have composer installed globally
 ```
-cd Laravel-folder  //the folder you cloned curl -s http://getcomposer.org/installer | php php composer.phar install
+cd Laravel-folder  //the folder you cloned from github monitoring system curl -s http://getcomposer.org/installer | php php composer.phar install
 ```